defold/defold.github.io/manuals/physics-messages.md

 # Collision messages

-When two objects collide, the engine will may send an event to the event callback, or broadcast messages to both objects.
+When two objects collide, the engine will send an event to the event callback or broadcast messages to both objects.

 ## Event filtering